Contributing is welcome.

 Before you start writing new rule, please read the official ESLint guide.

-Next in order to get an idea how does the AST of the code that you want to check looks like, you can use one of the following applications:
+Next, in order to get an idea how does the AST of the code that you want to check looks like, use the astexplorer.net.
+The astexplorer.net is a great tool to inspect ASTs, also Vue templates are supported.

 vue-eslint-parser, that generates enhanced AST with nodes that represent specific parts of the template syntax, as well as what's inside the